Marjory Stoneman Douglas High School Suspect Nikolas Cruz Bragged About Plan In Creepy Cell Phone Videos

-Parkland school shooter Nikolas Cruz recorded at least three videos prior to his alleged shooting spree at Marjory Stoneman Douglas High School, and those videos have been obtained by The South Florida Sun-Sentinel.
+Parkland school shooter Nikolas Cruz recorded at least three videos prior to his alleged shooting spree at Marjory Stoneman Douglas High School, and those videos have been obtained by the South Florida Sun-Sentinel.

 At least one of the videos is believed to have been shot on February 14, the day of the shooting.